bergac/elm-workshop/README.md

 With Gravatar you can link a profile picture (avatar) to your email address.
 Many website use Gravatar, such as StackOverflow or GitHub.
 After completing all the TODOs (14 in total), the app should:
-* make an HTTP GET request to Gravatar when the ‘Add User button is clicked for the email address that’s in the input field
+* make an `HTTP GET` request to Gravatar when the `Add User` button is clicked for the email address that’s in the input field
 * should parse the response from Gravatar and extract some fields to show in the view (response example: https://en.gravatar.com/5b539801779e61e89ae25afccf0069ff.json)
 * should save every added user to a list of users